-What should be paid attention to, when we are translating Chinese into Korean?
+What should be Paid Attention to, when we are Translating Chinese into Korean?

 First, it’s necessary to make the translation locally.
-Such as, if you want to translate business letters to Korea, you must comply with the Korea local commercial habits to polish and amend them, besides the pure literal translation for South Korean has her own unique cultural and particular customs.
+Such as, if you want to translate business letters to Korea, you must comply with the Korean local commercial habits to polish and amend them, the pure literal translation for South Korean has her own unique cultural and particular customs.
 And there is a strict distinction between the respect words and non-respect words in Korean, so you need to know the readers who they are, and what’s the relationship between the writers and their readers.

 Second, translating Chinese into Korean is much harder than translating Korean into Chinese.
 And it’s not easy to do it well.
 Only by proficient and typical Korean language can do well in it.
 Of course, if you are not a typical Korean.
 Many people tend to think that just understanding Korean or living in Korea for some time can write Korean language edition handbook or Korean business contract.
 Actually, it’s not necessarily the case.

 Take a look at how we helped our client by localizing their project to the Korean language.
 Click here to read the complete case study